The Best Milk Products for Diabetes, Cholesterol, and Digestion

 Besides probiotics, it contains high amounts of protein, calcium, potassium, and various vitamins.

 A cup of plain, low-fat kefir has 300mg of calcium, 2g of fat, 12g of carbs, and 120 calories.
-It has a low glycemic index, so it’s good for people with diabetes.
+It has a low glycemic index, so it’s good for those with diabetes.

 Always buy kefir produced from low-fat or nonfat milk.
-You can use it to make creamy salad dressings or include it in smoothies instead of milk.
+Use it to make creamy salad dressings or include it in smoothies instead of milk.

 Here are the best protein foods you should eat more often.